hazelcast/hazelcast-jet/site/docs/operations/cdc.md

 #### Failure tolerance

-PostgreSQL failure tolerance associated with replication slot isn't that great ...
-The CDC connector can quite nicely deal with its own restart or connection loss to the primary database, but only as long as replication slots remain intact.Replication slots are not themselves synced to physical replicas so you can’t continue to use a slot after a master failure results in promotion of a standby.
+PostgreSQL failure tolerance associated with replication slots is somewhat lacking in certain aspects.
+The CDC connector can quite nicely deal with its own restart or connection loss to the primary database, but only as long as replication slots remain intact.
+Replication slots are not themselves synced to physical replicas, so you can’t continue to use a slot after a master failure results in promotion of a standby.

 There are discussions in the PostgreSQL community around a feature called *failover slots* which would help mitigate this problem, but as